ClassicConor/UoKCSYear1ExamNotes2024/Databases (With Exam Answers)/Databases 2022 Paper/Databases 2022 Answers.typ

 ]
 ]

-After the user inserts a city into the name into the text box and clicks submit, the browser will then send an HTTP POST request to the url specified in the action form, which here is `search.php`.
-The data is send over the data from within the text box, potentially allowing its contents to be used at a later date.
+A HTTP POST request is sent to "search.php".
+In addition, the data from the form, specifically the "cityName" input text box, is made available to "search.php" using the \$\_POST superglobal array.

 #quote(block: true)[
 #block[